reskir/reskir.github.io/index.md

 </div>

 <p class="text-secondary">

+If you have any further questions or if there's anything else I can assist you with, feel free to let me know.
-For any collaborations or projects – please <a href="mailto:kiril.abashkin@gmail.com">contact me by email</a> or find me on
+Contact me by <a href="mailto:kiril.abashkin@gmail.com">email</a> or find me on
 <a href="https://www.linkedin.com/in/kirilab/"><span class="username">LinkedIn</span></a>

 </p>